-REQUIRED DIGITAL UPLOAD

-- ONE Team member must provide a link to the "Digital Upload of the Exhibit Outline" BEFORE the STATE Deadline according to the ILC guidelines.
+- REQUIRED DIGITAL UPLOAD - ONE Team member must provide a link to the "Digital Upload of the Exhibit Outline" according to the ILC guidelines.
 This is what the judges will use to judge virtually. - All teams advancing to the State conference who upload will be given an appointment time to present in person.